-- 9.1.8 Matters relating to the layout and design will be subject to a future reserved matters application.
-However, the submitted Illustrative Layout Plan demonstrates how dwellings could be arranged on the site, in this case 11 dwellings are shown on the plan. - 9.1.9 It is envisaged that the dwellings could be a mixture of heights and up to two-storeys as a maximum.
-The sizes of the dwellings will vary as it is intended to provide a mixture of housing on the site, including affordable and open market housing in line with local and national policy. - 9.1.10 The external finishes and materials are envisaged to be appropriate to the setting and would be similar to the vernacular of the local area.
+- 9.1.7 Matters relating to the layout and design will be subject to a future reserved matters application.
+However, the submitted Illustrative Layout Plan demonstrates how dwellings could be arranged on the site. - 9.1.8 It is envisaged that the dwellings could be a mixture of heights and up to two-storeys as a maximum.
+The sizes of the dwellings will vary as it is intended to provide a mixture of housing on the site, including affordable and open market housing in line with local and national policy. - 9.1.9 The external finishes and materials are envisaged to be appropriate to the setting and would be similar to the vernacular of the local area.